mthnguyener/ai_tutorials/README.md

     - `vits`: Vision Transformers Tutorials
       - `self-attention.ipynb`: Tutorials on attention mechanism in ViTs
 - `scripts`: Folder with setup related scripts

-### Setting Up New Project
-1. From current project root directory, run:
-    - `make create-project`
-      - `Enter the new project name: new_project`
-1. Current project directories and files are created in the new project directory
-    - `new_project/`
-1. The new project is created 1-level up from the current project root directory
-    - if current project directory is `projects/ai_tutorials` then the new project is created at `projects/new_project`
-1. To add to git:
-   - `git init`
-   - `git add <new_project_files_and_directories>`
-   - `git commit -m "first commit or any comments"`
-   - `git branch -M main`
-   - `git remote add origin https://github.com/<user_or_organization>/<project>.git`
-   - `git push -u origin main`

 ## Acknowledgements
 If you find this project helpful in your work and decide to mention or reference